gardener/gardener/docs/operations/topology_aware_routing.md

 ## How it works

-The topology-aware routing feature relies on the Kubernetes feature [`TopologyAwareHints`](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/).
+The topology-aware routing feature relies for Kubernetes 1.30 and lower on the Kubernetes feature [`TopologyAwareHints`](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/).
+Starting with Kubernetes version 1.31 the new feature [`Service Traffic Distribution`](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-distribution) is used.

+##### Service Traffic Distribution

+Starting from Kubernetes version 1.31. the new feature [`Service Traffic Distribution`](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-distribution) is use.

+`Traffic Distribution` is simpler then `service.kubernetes.io/topology-mode: Auto` and only uses the nodes from the same zone with a fallback to all nodes if no pod is running in the same zone. `service.kubernetes.io/topology-mode: Auto` also uses a CPU-balance heuristic see [EndpointSlice Hints Mutating Webhook](#endpointslice-hints-mutating-webhook).

 ##### EndpointSlice Hints Mutating Webhook